algolia/magento/_src/m1-customize-autocomplete.md

 ## Customize the integration (JavaScript)

-You can adjust all the logic of the autocomplete.js integration by writing your own custom method `algoliaHookBeforeAutocompleteStart(sources, options, algoliaClient)` in your own JS file.
+You can adjust all the logic of the [autocomplete.js](https://github.com/algolia/autocomplete.js) integration by writing a custom method `algoliaHookBeforeAutocompleteStart(sources, options, algoliaClient)` in your JS file.
-If this method is defined in your code, it will be called by the extension right before it initialize the autocomplete feature.
+If this method is defined in your code, it will be called by the extension right before it initializes the autocomplete feature.

-In this method you can modify the [datasources](https://github.com/algolia/autocomplete.js#datasets) and [options](https://github.com/algolia/autocomplete.js#options) used by autocomplete menu.
+In this method you can modify the [datasources](https://github.com/algolia/autocomplete.js#datasets) and [options](https://github.com/algolia/autocomplete.js#options) variable which are then used by autocomplete menu.

 Example of the method:

 ```js
 function algoliaHookBeforeAutocompleteStart(sources, options, algoliaClient) {

 	// modify default sources and options as you want

 	return [sources, options];
 }
 ```